KaylanMistry/Data__Collection/README.md

 # Data__Collection
 This is a repository containing my code to scrape the website: https://www.fishwatch.gov/

+Below displays the steps I took and the goals I achieved during this project.

 Milestone 1:

 Initially, my task was to find a website that firstly, I was interested in, and secondly that was set up to be scraped.